-- 1. Familiarize with the modalities and techniques of resolution of conflict which is a necessary component in the endeavors of developing expertise in juridical exercise. - To understand and analyse the traditional justice delivery system through adjudication by 2. along with an alternative mode of dispute resolution. - 3.
+- 1. Familiarize with the modalities and techniques of resolution of conflict which is a necessary component in the endeavors of developing expertise in juridical exercise. - 2.
+To understand and analyse the traditional justice delivery system through adjudication by along with an alternative mode of dispute resolution. - 3.
 To approach the processes of arbitration, conciliation and mediation in areas where the traditional judicial system had its sway in the past and in the new areas of conflict that demand resolution by alternative methods.

 - 1. Desta, Sunil: Lok Adalats in India. - 2.
-Tiwari, O.P: The Arbitration and Conciliation Act.
-1996. - 3.
+Tiwari, O.P: The Arbitration and Conciliation Act, 1996. - 3.
 Basu, N.D: Law of Arbitration and Conciliation. - 4.
 Markanda, P.C: Law Relating to Arbitration and Conciliation. - 5.
 Tripathi, S.C: Alternative Dispute Resolution (ADR). - 6.
 Bansal, A.K: Law of International Commercial Arbitration. - 7.
 Saraf, B.P and Junjhanwala, S.M: Law of Arbitration and ADR in India. - 8.
-Rao, P.C and Sheffield William: Alternative Dispute Resolution- What it is and How it works? - 9.
+Rao,P.C and Sheffield William: Alternative Dispute Resolution- What it is and How it works? - 9.
 Merrills, J.G: International Dispute Settlement. - 10.
 Williame, Gerald R.(ed.): The New Arbitration and Conciliation Law of India. - 11.
-Legal Services Authority Act, 1987 as Amended from time to time.
+Legal Services Authority Act, 1987 as Amended from time to time. - 12.
+Arbitration and Conciliation Act, 1996 as Amended from time to time.

 B.A.LL.B.
 (Hons.)
-Seventh Semester Paper Code : LLB(H) 705(a) Subject: International Humanitarian Credits : 5 and Refugee Law Mor Monka Enter nol/Tho
+Seventh Semester Paper Code : LLB(H) 705(a)

+Subject: International Humanitarian Credits : 5

+and Refugee Law